Sourdough - How I Do

 Starter- you can start from scratch, but I asked around for mine.
 Ask around for yours.
 You know somebody who knows somebody with some in their fridge.

-Make the Autolyse-In a large bowl that is wideish, mix the flour and water together to hydrate and let it sit.
+Make the Autolyse-In a large bowl that is wider than it is deep, mix the flour and water together to hydrate and let it sit.
 This step makes a softer crumb, taller bread, so do it.
 Some people poo poo this step.
 Mix 1000g flour to 800g water.
-The flour should be at least 50% all purpose flour and 10% bread or high gluten flour, the rest can be made up of whole wheat or more all purpose or any kind of flour you like.
-The water is tap.
-Let it sit, covered with plastic or a clean towel 30 minutes to 4 hours.
+I used to say the flour should be at least 50% all purpose flour and 10% bread or high gluten flour, the rest can be made up of whole wheat or more all purpose or any kind of flour you like.
+Nowadays I generally make 100% High Gluten flour bread.
+I don’t mess around with all purpose or other grains because I’m going for ease and it works well.
+I use tap water.
+Let it sit on the counter covered with plastic or a clean towel for 30 minutes to 2 hours.

-You need to be attentive ish for the next 2 hours.
+You need to be attentive ish for the next 2 to 3 hours.

-Form the dough but before you do that get a colander or a basket or a banneton basket and line with a dishtowel.
-Make sure the towel wasn’t dried with fabric softener it will transfer to the flavor of the bread.
+Form the dough but before you do that get a colander or a basket or a banneton basket and line it with a tea towel.
+Make sure the towel wasn’t dried with fabric softener; it will transfer to the flavor of the bread.
 Do not use a bowl as the bread needs to be in a breathable container.
-Dust the fabric with flour really well.
-Divide the dough in half then form the loaves -really watch a video for this- spread it out into a rectangle on floured surface.
+Dust the fabric with rice flour really well.
+If you don’t have rice flour, use wheat flour, but it can burn later. -really watch a video for this to see how to form the dough.
+Spread it out into a rectangle on a floured surface.
 It will be sticky, don’t flour it too much.
 Fold the sides in so it’s skinny, then roll it from the bottom, stretching as you go, trying to create tension.
 Pace it seam side up basket.
-Don’t worry if looks too round for loaf or too wonky, it will puddle a bit in the batnneton, losely cover with plastic wrap or a towel.
-Let sit 4 hours on the counter or up to 14 hours in the fridge.
+Don’t worry if it looks too round for loaf or too wonky, it will puddle a bit in the batnneton.
+Loosely cover it with plastic wrap.
+Let sit for 6-14 hours in the fridge.

 Baking: